DoubleBond/dogetictactoe/README.md

 Can you beat doge?

-Smart doge engine coming soon.
-Such wow
+Includes smart doge engine.
+Such wow.
+Play now. http://ghiobi.github.io/Doge-TicTacToe/

 ## To start deving